Jackie DeYoung, April 5th, 2016

 JD: So I was the only one in the office a lot of the time except for our boss.
-They asked me to start clipping articles, any newspaper magazine, anything I saw that mention what was going on, to cut it out, and then we had this huge scrap book.
-Big like art size paper, and I pasted these articles on it.
+They asked me to start clipping articles, any newspaper magazine, anything I saw that mentioned what was going on, to cut it out, and then we had this huge scrap book.
+Big, like, art-size paper, and I pasted these articles on it.
 Finally it was put together in a book and I hope it’s in the Burton Historical collection.

 JD: I’ve never looked for it, but I assume that’s where it went.

 BB: When we received your notes, that’s one of the things were going to look for next.